-Engineers involved in the design, analysis, and qualification of ASME Boiler and Pressure Vessel Code, Safety Class 1, 2 & 3 piping systems, and ASME B31.1 for nuclear power plants.
+This course is intended for engineers involved in the design, analysis, and qualification, troubleshooting and operability determination of ASME BPV Code, Safety Class 1, 2 & 3 piping systems, and ASME B31.1 for nuclear power plants.

 Participants are expected to have at least one year of experience in the design, maintenance, or operation of a nuclear power reactor facility.

 - Course Type: Public Course